 The Infatuation is built on the idea of “Perfect For” categories, catering to assorted restaurant needs.
 Dinner With The Parents?
 Date Night?
 Impressing Out Of Towners?
-We got you.
+We got it.

-After considerable research (using our brains), we’ve broken down the core attributes of the Super Cute Reasonably Priced Restaurant To Catch Up With A Few Friends (SCRPRTCUWFF).
+After considerable research (i.e. hearing this request repeatedly), we’ve broken down the core attributes of the Super Cute Reasonably Priced Restaurant To Catch Up With A Few Friends (SCRPRTCUWFF).
 In general, SCRPRTCUWFFs are: